ghulam-mujtaba5/comsats-ite-app_5/README.md

 - Admin dashboard (analytics, timetable, content management)
 - Auth (login, reset-password, delete account)
 - Community threads and interaction
-- Responsive UI with Radix UI + Tailwind + shadcn-like components
+- Fully responsive UI with PWA support for all 108 pages
+- Mobile-first design optimized for all screen sizes
 - MongoDB with Mongoose models and seeding scripts
 - Analytics hooks and tracking utilities